Fooled By Randomness is the first book in Nassim Taleb’s Incerto series, which deals with asymmetries in life.

 In some ways, it’s better to learn from the losers than the winners.
 Failure is a better teacher than success.

-Another mistakes humans tend to make which skews their perception of events is failing to acknowledge the significance and causality of certain events.
+Another mistake humans tend to make which skews their perception of events is failing to acknowledge the significance and causality of certain events.

 Taleb gives the example of a bike race across Siberia.
 If you engage in a month-long race with your friend across the ice-cold tundra of Siberia, but at the end of the race you only beat your friend by a second, you cannot claim you’re faster than him.